Weight-based Packing with WooCommerce UPS Shipping plugin

 UPS Parcel Packing Methods

-WooCommerce UPS Shipping plugin provides three options for parcel packing to the store owners.
+WooCommerce UPS Shipping plugin provides three options for parcel packing to store owners.
 With the help of these parcel packing methods, store owners can choose the one that suits their business case.
 The image below shows the three parcel packing methods:

 In this article, we will be discussing the Weight Based parcel packing method in detail.